blueCFD/Core/ReleaseNotes/bluecfd-core-2016-1.md

 <br>

-## blueCFD-Core 2016-1: Software provided with installers
+## Software provided with installers

 Here is listed what software and respective versions are provided inside the binary installers, namely: